komuw/naz/README.md

 #### 2. As a cli app
-naz also ships with a commandline interface(called `naz`.
+naz also ships with a commandline interface app called `naz-cli`.
 run:
 ```shell
 naz-cli ....